Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/UsingNcmlTds.md

 ### Exercise: DatasetScan versus Aggregation Scan

-Let\'s look at using a `datasetScan` and an Aggregation `scan` on the same collection of files.
+Let's look at using a `datasetScan` and an Aggregation `scan` on the same collection of files.
 Download  {% include link_file.html file="tds_tutorial/ncml/ncmlTds/catalogScan.xml" text="catalogScan.xml" %}, place it in `${tomcat_home}/content/thredds` directory and add a `catalogRef` to it from your main catalog.

 ~~~xml